- 22 /Jun Tuesday,17:00 to 18:0024 /Jun Thursday,18:00 to 19:15

-Dhruva Jaishankar is a Nonresident Fellow at the Lowy Institute, and a Fellow in Foreign Policy Studies at Brookings India in New Delhi and the Brookings Institution in Washington DC.
+Dhruva Jaishankar is a Nonresident Fellow at the Lowy Institute, and Director of the US Initiative at Observer Research Foundation in New Delhi.
+Previously, he was a Fellow in Foreign Policy Studies at Brookings India in New Delhi and the Brookings Institution in Washington DC.
 His research examines India’s role in the international system and the effects of global developments on India’s politics, economics, and society, with a particular focus on India’s relations with the United States, Asia and the Indo-Pacific, and Europe.

 He is a regular contributor to the Indian media (including The Times of India, Economic Times, Mint, and Dainik Bhaskar) and has contributed to several international publications (including The Washington Post, Foreign Policy, The New York Times, The Atlantic, The Straits Times, and Survival).
 He has also been featured in reports or broadcasts by the BBC, Bloomberg, Channel News Asia, The Financial Times, The New York Times, NPR, PBS, The Wall Street Journal, and The Washington Post.